 DMARDS (disease-modifying antirheumatic drugs) is one of the most commonly prescribed medications because of its success rate.
 They target specific molecules or pathways that are involved in rheumatoid arthritis inflammations.

-“DMARDS are able to work on some of these pathways of inflammation to successfully change what’s going on in your body so [the immune cells] don’t attack you as much,” said Alexis Mobley, who is a Ph.D. candidate in neuroimmunology at the University of Texas in Houston.
+“DMARDS are able to work on some of these pathways of inflammation to successfully change what’s going on in your body so [the immune cells] don’t attack you as much,” said Dr. Alexis Mobley, who earned her doctorate in neuroimmunology from The University of Texas.
+Mobley also suffers from rheumatoid arthritis since 2011.

 “I think the one that surprised me the most is Methotrexate because that’s the first one that I was put on, and I had ever known it as a cancer drug,” she said.
 “I was like, ‘What?
 Are y’all putting me on chemotherapy?
 How could you?’”